wickandbergamot/wickandbergamot/docs/src/developing/clients/jsonrpc-api.md

 block's time is calculated from the stake-weighted mean of the Vote timestamps in a set of recent blocks recorded on the ledger.

-Nodes that are booting from snapshot or limiting ledger size (by purging old slots) will return null timestamps for blocks below their lowest root + `TIMESTAMP_SLOT_RANGE`.
-Users interested in having this historical data must query a node that is built from genesis and retains the entire ledger.

 #### Parameters:

 - `<u64>` - block, identified by Slot